本文へスキップします。

 • Workplace vaccinations against influenza

-• Additional implementation of various health measures to obtain certification as a “Health and Productivity Management Organization”
+• Obtaining certification as a “Health and Productivity Management Organization”